lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] Put smaller splashes of color on headings?
 Try it out.
 - [ ] Style code blocks better
 - [ ] Create a fallback for browsers that don't support grid
+- [ ] Change the appearance of selections

 ## Posts